 Duties and Taxes

-Your items may be assessed differently by your country’s customs authority depending on how they were made.
-For example, leather may be taxed more than vinyl, and new goods may be taxed more than used or repaired goods.
-Make sure to describe your item as accurately as possible on your shipping request form in order to avoid unnecessary taxes.
+Your items may be assessed differently by your country’s customs authority, depending on how they were made.
+For example, leather goods may be taxed more than vinyl goods, and new interests may be taxed more than used or repaired goods.
+To avoid unnecessary taxes, make sure to describe your item(s) as accurately as possible on the shipping request form.

 Different countries have different regulations regarding the import of goods.
 For example, the European Union has special guidelines for imports from the United States, and Australia does not tax the import of any hand-made goods!
-When filling out your shipping request form, check the import regulations of your country to see if there are any special allowances that apply to your items.
+When filling out your shipping request form, check the import regulations of your country to see if there are any special allowances that apply to your items

 Your items are insured against loss or damage during shipment up to the value you declare on your shipping request form.
 Declaring the value of your items helps you avoid unnecessary taxes and keeps your shipments safe!

 Avoid extra taxes

 The value you enter on your request form is the value that will be declared at customs.
 You are responsible for declaring the value of your items accurately and for any import duties assessed by your country’s customs authority.